Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 style="display:block;margin:0 auto;" src="/blog/img/seminar/multiple_treatment_uplift/Conditional.PNG">

 As one can see there are 3 parameters which can be set by the user to adjust the model. </br>
 $\alpha$: This parameter determines how much the treatment-control and between treatment divergence are measured.
-An $\alpha$ of 0.5 means both are valued equally </br>
+An $\alpha$ of 0.5 means both are valued equally. </br>
 $\lambda$: Allows to put an emphasis on certain treatmens.
 For example one might put more emphasis on cheaper treatments. </br>
 $\gamma$: Allows to further emphasize selected between treatment divergences. </br>